 For a short, concise version of this recipe with ingredient amounts and nutritional data, print the recipe card below.

 - 1 stalk celery, finely chopped

 - 1 cup frozen peas and carrots mix

 - 3/4 cups Acini Di Pepe pasta

 - Heat olive oil in a medium saucepan over medium heat.
-Add celery and cook until softened.
+Add celery and shallots and cook until softened.
 Stir often.
 Cook for about 5 minutes.

 - Add the pasta and stir to prevent it from sticking to the pan.
-Return to a simmer and cook 8-10 minutes or unit the pasta is cooked and the broth is lightly thickened.
+Return to a simmer and cook 8-10 minutes or unit the pasta is cooked and the broth is slightly thickened.

 - Remove the rind from the broth.

-- Cadel the soup into bowls and top with grated parmesan cheese.
+- Ladle the soup into bowls and top with grated parmesan cheese.

 If you are someone who is on a tight budget, this soup is for you.
 The ingredients are simple and yet full of flavor.
-Each of the ingredients are probably in your pantry right now anyway.
+The ingredients are probably in your pantry right now anyway.